cd-public/learnobj/curriculum/DS.md

 ### Defensive Programming [1 hour]

-_cd: could add 4.
-Exceptions but not currently covering_
+_cd: could add 5.
+Exceptions but not currently covering, prefer in OS module of Sys_

 1. Explain why input validation and data sanitization is necessary in the face of adversarial control of the input channel.
 [Familiarity]